The following are some of my formal, public-facing projects:

 Summary: I use a novel dataset of press releases issued by governors and mayors in California to 1.)
 Develop a regression model to identify press release authorship, 2.)
 Cluster press releases by topic, and 3.)
 Estimate the political similarities between mayors and governors.

-.
+Tools: gensim, sklearn.
 Methods: logistic regression, latent dirichlet allocation.